 Eligibility Criteria for Long-Term Benefits

-To qualify for long-term disability (LTD) benefits, understanding the insurance policy’s definition of disability is paramount.
+To determine if you are eligible for long-term disability (LTD) benefits, understanding the insurance policy’s definition of disability is paramount.
 Insurers typically define disability in two main ways: “own occupation,” where you’re deemed unable to perform the duties of your specific job, and “any occupation,” meaning you’re unable to perform the duties of any job suited to your education and experience.
 The criteria can shift from “own occupation” to “any occupation” after a certain period, usually 24 months, making it crucial to comprehend these definitions and their implications for your eligibility.

 Waiting Period